Onset of inertial magnetoconvection in rotating fluid spheres: Mathematical formulation of the problem

-where the dimensionless magnetic field has been assumed in the form $\vec j\times \vec r + \tilde{\vec b}$.
-Here $2\vec j=2j\vec k$ is the vector of the density of the imposed electric current.
-The Rayleigh number $\R$, the Coriolis parameter $\tau$ and the Prandtl number $P$ and the magnetic Prandtl number $P_m$ are defined by
+respectively, that govern the evolution of infinitesimal velocity perturbations $\tilde{\vec u}$, temperature perturbations $\tilde{\Theta}$, and magnetic field perturbations $\tilde{\vec b}$ away from the static state.
+The equations have been non-dimensionalised using the radius $r_0$ as a unit of length, $r_0^2 / \eta$ as a unit of time, $\eta^2 / g \alpha r_0^4$ as a unit of temperature and $\sqrt{\mu \varrho}\eta/r_0$ as a unit of magnetic flux density.
+The dimensionless magnetic field takes the form $\vec j\times \vec r + \tilde{\vec b}$, where $\vec j=j\vec k$ is the vector of the density of the imposed electric current.
+The problem is then characterised by five dimensionless parameters, namely the Rayleigh number, the Coriolis parameter, the Prandtl number, the magnetic Prandtl number $P_m$ and the non-dimensional current density given by

+respectively. {In fact, in the results obtained below the two Prandtl numbers enter only as their ratio $S=P/P_m = \eta/\kappa$.} To signify that in our definition of the Rayleigh number the magnetic diffusivity replaces the kinematic viscosity we have attached a hat to $\hat{R}$.